Click on one of the categories below to take you to the FAQs for that section.

 Q. Is Visa changing their process for chargebacks?

 A. Yes, they are changing their process.
-They will now refer to chargebacks as a dispute and the process to manage them is changing in April 2018.
+The process changes go into effect April 2018.
+Visa will simplify the process and they will now refer to chargebacks as a dispute.
 You can learn more details by watching this video

 Q. How do I know if I’ve won a chargeback?